bautista225/full-stack-open/README.md

 ### [Part 8 - GraphQL](/part8/)

-This section implements GraphQL on different projects, the alternative to REST for communications client-server.
+This section implements GraphQL, the alternative to REST for communications client-server.

+The project developed consists of a Library App developed in React and Node.js.
+It implements user session management for different actions and stores the data in MongoDB using GraphQL communication.

 - [library](/part8/library/)